CMSgov/dpc-app/README.md

 ### Postman collection

 Note: Prior to running the tests, ensure that you've updated these Postman Environment variables:
->- organization-id
+- organization-id
->- client-token
+- client-token
->- public-key
+- public-key
->- private-key
+- private-key

 Once the development environment is up and running, you should now be able to run some calls to the API via the DPC Postman Collections.
 Below, are some useful endpoints for verifying a functional development environment:
-- Register Single Patient
+- Register single patient
-- Register Practitioner
+- Register practitioner
 - Get all groups
-- Add Patient to Group
+- Add patient to group
-- Create Export Data Request
+- Create export data request

 In order to encrypt and decrypt configuration variables, you must create a `.vault_password` file in this repository root directory and in the `/dpc-go/dpc-attribution` directory.
 Contact another team member to gain access to the vault password.